sueyuu/2025_cgm_dataset/README.md

 ## final evaluation

-please reference the **evaluation model** folder, the model and testset you need are all in the folder. just run the sample code.
+please reference the **evaluation model** folder, the model and testset you need are all in the folder.

+first unzip test folders and read readme in subfolder to do all the steps and run evaluation_v2.ipynb.